sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/1000 - instruct/2000 - list-tips.md

 Notes
 ===

 For the full reference for this method in SenseML, see [List method](doc:list).
+For advanced options, see [Advanced prompt configuration](doc:prompt).